 If your Google search has brought you here, then you may be one of the many millions of women who are self-conscious about the size and symmetry of your vaginal lips (labia minora).
 You can improve your life with Labiaplasty and Dr. Brown.
 Labiaplasty is a cosmetic procedure that surgically reduces excess tissue in the vaginal region.

 You don’t have to hide anymore.
 Dr. Brown is here to help.
-He is the medical director of one of the most esteemed and respected practices in San Diego, CA, with three convenient locations in La Jolla, Coronado and Del Mar.
+He is the medical director of one of the most esteemed and respected practices in San Diego, CA, with convenient locations in La Jolla and Carmel Valley.
 He is a sought-after writer and speaker who frequently appears on local television, magazines and medical journals.
 He and his sensitive, passionate staff of medical professionals are ready to listen and ready to help.

 Women who are interested in labiaplasty experience some variation of three issues: physical problems, concerns about appearance, or a combination of these issues.
 All are equally valid.
 Let’s see if labiaplasty is right for you.